Wojtek242/route0/README.md

 about IP routing all the way to setting up networks with multiple autonomous systems and VPN tunnels.
 The lessons are structured in such a way that the reader must first manually setup and configure the network before moving on to the next step.
-Each stage starts at a point which can be automatically provisioned by Route 0 and the purpose of each lesson is to explain how this automation is achieved through network configuration.
+Each stage starts at a point that can be automatically provisioned by Route 0 and the purpose of each lesson is to explain how this automation is achieved through network configuration.
 This particular structure also means that it is possible to dive in at any point making it